 Breaking the mirage of clean meat

 It is no secret that all animals do what they can to preserve their lives, escape from pain, fulfill their functions, and thrive in their environment.
-If that is consciousness or self awareness is arguable.
+Whether that is consciousness or self-awareness is arguable.
 But the presence of consciousness should not determine our behavior towards creatures that clearly suffer.
 See below.

 According to a United Nations report "each 50-gram portion of processed meat eaten daily increases the risk of colorectal cancer by 18 percent,”.

 One could also argue if it is ethical to use so many resources to produce meat for a relatively small part of the global population.
 The sheer inefficiency of such an enterprise is appalling.
 Each year 775 million tons of grain and 200 million tons of soy go towards meat production in developed countries, while hundreds of millions of humans, many of whom rarely eat meat, live in extreme poverty.
 Let’s contemplate this fact for a second: over half of all the world’s crops go to feed animals raised for the sole purpose of providing food for us.